1g4-mirror/dos2unix/dos2unix/README.txt

         fdamien12             Reported problem of converting  a symbolic link target that is on another file system.
         Dimitry Andric        Aligned Dutch help text.
+        Joao ERIBERTO Mota Filho  Reported dos2unix exits with zero code when it aborts conversion due to a binary file.

 FINDUTILS